 6.32.2 Procedures

-Editor's note: The current procedures assume that the target UE and all the involved reference UEs are served by the same LMF and AMF in the same PLMN.
-It is FFS how to coordinate between LMFs in case the UEs are served by different LMFs and AMFs in different PLMNs.
+The procedures below describe each of the above mentioned cases in more detail.
+In these procedures, it is assumed that the Target UE and all involved Reference UEs are served by the same PLMN.

 Case 1: Target UE and all Reference UEs are in coverage

-Figure 6.32.2-1: High-level procedure for Involving multiple Reference UEs to a ranging session for in-coverage situation
+Figure 6.32.2-1: High-level procedure for involving multiple Reference UEs to a ranging session for in-coverage situation

-1. The LMF may receive information about ranging "constellations" in an area from the GMLC, which may have received this information from an AF (via NEF) or LCS client (see description of Figure 6.32.2-2 for more details)
+1. The LMF may receive information about ranging "constellations" in an area from the GMLC, which may have received this information from an AF (via NEF), LCS client or another PLMN (see description of Figure 6.32.2-2 for more details)